mwcraig/ccd-as-book/_build/01-04-Nonuniform-sensitivity.md

 ## A sample flat image

-The sample below has the same size as the simulated image in the previous images.
+The sample flat image below has the same size as the simulated image in the previous notebook.